 Brain injuries are among the worst injuries a person can suffer, due to the difficulties and impairments which can potentially last a lifetime.
 If your brain injury was the direct result of another person’s negligence or wrongful conduct, it is important that you speak to an experienced Los Angeles brain injury attorney at the earliest possible time.

 Brain injury involves life-changing harm that can affect the injured person’s ability to work and properly function for the rest of their lives.
 You will need a lawyer to represent you against the negligent party or the person who caused your injury.
-An attorney can help you pursue your claim and obtain the kind of compensation that you are legally entitled to under California law.
+A personal injury attorney in Los Angeles can help you pursue your claim and obtain the kind of compensation that you are legally entitled to under California law.

 If you suffer a brain injury, an insurance company may try to settle your claim by offering you a minimal amount of compensation without getting a lawyer involved.
 Inexperienced claimants who are unaware of the insurance industry’s practice of offering small settlements, so that they may immediately settle their case without getting a lawyer involved, might receive a settlement too low to pay for all medical expenses.